 Market Share by Shape: Four out of five reflectors sold in Connecticut and non-program areas in 2019 were LEDs.
 In contrast, about one-half of standard, globes, and candelabras were LEDs.

-When will LEDs be the Dominate Bulb Type: Suppliers predicted that LED would become the dominant bulb technology in 2023, but LEDs would not become dominate until 2025 or later.
+When will LEDs be the Dominate Bulb Type: Suppliers predicted that reflector (?)
+LED would become the dominant bulb technology in 2023, but LEDs would not become dominate until 2025 or later.
 Most suppliers felt dominance would occur when LED market share reached 50% to 70%, suggesting that reflectors may have achieved this status.

 Program Sales Shares by Shape